Fokke-/bartender.js/README.md

 ## Features

 - Add any number of bars to any side of the viewport
-- Bar properties, such as position or mode can be changed on the fly
+- Multiple bars can be open simultaneously
-- Fully stylable
+- Bar properties, such as position can be changed on the fly
 - TypeScript is supported
 - Comprehesive API, integrable to frameworks